-- Look at other areas of your AC through which air flows to make sure air is not restricted.
+- Check other areas of your AC through which air flows to make sure air is not restricted.
 Ensure your air filters are clean and all the registers and vents are cleared off.

-- Grand Island has most experienced HVAC technicians at McElroy Service Experts, call now and schedule your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC pros.
+- Grand Island has most experienced HVAC technicians at McElroy Service Experts, call now and set up your air conditioner service.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be dealt with by AC experts.

 Now find a good cool spot in front of the fan and wait for your technician to come.
 They will be able to make a professional diagnosis of the specific problem with your AC and let you know what kind of air conditioner service you will need to remedy the problem.
 Call McElroy Service Experts at 308-210-4398 today or go online to make your air conditioner service appointment now.